How long will construction take?

 Where will the cricket players park?

 There is currently an informal car park on the corner of Watahuna and Wattle Ave that the Club members and players currently utilise on game days and it is intended that this site will continue to be used.
-There are currently no plans or funding to formalise a car park at the site.
-Should the facility progress to the Development Application stage, parking will be a component of this application and will be assessed.
+This carpark will be impacted during construction with the attached site plan highlighting the impact.

 Will I still be able to use Hawthorndene Oval to walk my dog?